Maulanaaz/Maulanaaz/README.md

 ### Hi there, I'm Maulana 👋

--👦 I am a Senior High School Student
+-👦 I am a first year Mathematics student at Diponegoro University

--⭐ My purpose in 2022 : Understanding about Machine Learning (Also Maths behind it)
+-⭐ My purpose in 2023 : Be a better Data Enthusiast!

 -🌱 I’m currently learning about data science